Manage and monitor computers

-- On the Computers page, right-click the computers whose Agents or Appliances you wish to upgrade and select Actions > Upgrade Agent
+- On the Computers page, right-click the computers whose agents or appliances you wish to upgrade and select Actions > Upgrade Agent/Appliance Software.

 Scan for Recommendations

 Deep Security Manager can scan computers and then make recommendations for Security Rules.
-The results of a Recommendation Scan can be seen in the computer's Details window in the various Rules pages.
+The results of a recommendation scan appear in the computer's Details window in the Rules pages.
 See the documentation for the Computer Details window for more information.

-Clear Rule recommendations resulting from a Recommendation Scan on this computer.
-This will also remove the computer from those listed in an Alert produced as a result of a Recommendation Scan.
+Clear rule recommendations resulting from a recommendation scan on this computer.
+Clearing also removes the computer from those listed in an alert produced as a result of a recommendation scan.

 Full Scan for Malware

-Performs a Full Malware Scan on the selected computers.
-The actions taken by a Full Scan depend on the Malware Manual Scan Configuration in effect on this computer.
-See Malware Scan Configurations for more information.
+Performs a full malware scan on the selected computers.
+The actions taken by a full scan depend on the Malware Manual Scan Configuration in effect on this computer.
+See Malware Scan Configurations.

 Quick Scan for Malware

-Scans critical system areas for currently active threats.
-Quick Scan will look for currently active malware but it will not perform deep file scans to look for dormant or stored infected files.
-On larger drives it is significantly faster than a Full Scan.
+Scan critical system areas for currently active threats.
+Quick Scan looks for currently-active malware but does not perform deep file scans to look for dormant or stored infected files.
+On larger drives, Quick Scan is significantly faster than a Full Scan.

 Integrity Monitoring tracks changes to a computer's system and files.
 It does by creating a baseline and then performing periodic scans to compare the current state of the computer to the baseline.
-For more information see the documentation for the Integrity Monitoring page.
+For more information see Integrity monitoring settings.